-- Afternoon carpool begins at 2:15 and ends at 2:45. - All carpool riders are picked up in designated carpool area at the rear of the building (not in the side teacher's parking lot, nor in the front of the school) by 2:45. - Remain in your vehicle patiently. - Please provide your child's name and grade level to the faculty member when they approach your vehicle. - Pull your vehicle forward as close to the next car to create ample space for those behind you and follow directions given by school staff. - Remain in the line and wait until directed to move forward. - Remember that the speed limit on Lake Forest Drive is only 5 m. p. h.
+- Afternoon carpool begins at 2:15 and ends at 2:45. - All carpool riders are picked up in designated carpool area at the rear of the building (not in the side teacher's parking lot, nor in the front of the school) by2:45. - Remain in your vehicle patiently. - Please provide your child's name and grade level to the faculty member when they approach your vehicle, along with having your carpool tag posted in a visible area on the dashboard. - Pull your vehicle forward as close to the next car to create ample space for those behind you and follow directions given by school staff.

+- Remain in the line and wait until directed to move forward. - Remember that the speed limit on Lake Forest Drive is only 5 m. p. h.